jsantell/node-zip-dir/README.md

 });

-// Use a filter option to prevent zipping other zip files! zipdir('/path/to/be/zipped', { filter: (path, stat) => !/\.zip$/.test(path) }, function (err, buffer) {
+// Use a filter option to prevent zipping other zip files!
+// Keep in mind you have to allow a directory to descend into! zipdir('/path/to/be/zipped', { filter: (path, stat) => !/\.zip$/.test(path) }, function (err, buffer) {

+});

+// Use an `each` option to call a function everytime a file is added, and receives the path zipdir('/path/to/be/zipped', { each: path => console.log(p, "added!"), function (err, buffer) {

 });

 ```

 ## methods